 - District 1 – Two Representatives (no candidates)

 The full term for a Regional Committee member is three years.
-Therefore, the successful candidates, the individuals in the uncontested seats and the individuals appointed to fill seats with no self-nominated candidates will serve three-year terms starting on January 1, 2024, and expiring December 31, 2026.
+Therefore, whoever wins the contested seats, the individuals in the uncontested seats and the individuals appointed to fill seats with no self-nominated candidates will serve three-year terms starting on January 1, 2023, and expiring December 31, 2025.

 There is no limit on the number of terms a Regional Committee member may serve, except that Regional Committee members may not serve more than two full terms consecutively.
 Terms of Regional Committee members will terminate if they do not remain eligible for the seat for which they were elected.

 Ballots will be mailed to elect individuals to the seats for which the number of qualified candidates exceeds the number of vacancies.
 Districts 4, 8 and 9 have contested elections; the candidates for these seats are listed in Attachment A.

 Ballots will not be distributed for the uncontested elections where the candidates are running unopposed or for which no candidates self-nominated.
 The candidates for uncontested seats are listed in Attachment B.

 Firms in Districts 4, 8 and 9 that are members of FINRA as of the close of business on Friday, October 21, 2022, are eligible to vote for candidates running for the contested seats in these districts.
 Ballots and a copy of this Notice have been mailed to the executive representatives of those firms eligible to vote in this election.